 Acwell Licorice pH Balancing Cleansing Toner: I’ve heard that people like this toner.
 I am not one of those people.
 I didn’t mind the fact that it smelt strongly of licorice, but it left a film on my face that just felt dirty.
 I layer a lot of skin care on my face during the winter and if my toner is already making my face feel weird it’s game over.

 Innisfree Sheet Mask: I mean….
 At least the material they’re made out of is nice?
 Honestly, if you want a cheap sheet mask that’s popular, I think Etude House beats Innisfree hands down.

-TonyMoly Ferment Snail Lip Treatment Stick: Apparently this was a really popular product, and I have no idea why.
-It is way too glossy and has a horrible taste, which I think can be attributed to the SPF (the taste smells like TonyMoly sunscreen, if that makes sense.)
+TonyMoly Ferment Snail Lip Treatment Stick: Apparently this was a really popular product and I have no idea why.
+It is way too glossy and has a horrible taste, which I think can be attributed to the SPF (the taste smells like TonyMoly sunscreen.)
 The lip treatment just sits on your lips and never really sinks in.
-Once it gets wiped off of your lips, they are dry again.
+Once it gets wiped off of your lips they are dry again.
 Much like a super cheap chapstick, constant use of this actually left my lips more dry and reliant on a chapstick.
 And it was $15?
 Next.

 Confusing product of the year

 Aveda Tulasara Radiant Oleation Oil: Your product description sounds like you’re supposed to be used like an oil cleanser, but you don’t emulsify, but you’re also a crazy cocktail of oils that are highly scent but kind of work well for a face oil?!
 WHAT ARE YOU

 It’s not a new year if I don’t make a few promises to myself that I’ll half attempt to keep for the next two months!
 I’m glad to say I’ve mostly stopped picking at my face, so that means one of the biggest resolutions is out of the way.